-Saving Disney's Black Princess
+COC Members Save Disney’s Black Princess

 We persuaded Disney not to whitewash their popular Black character Princess Tiana.
 When we saw early drawings of Tiana from the sequel to Wreck-It Ralph, it was clear they had straightened her hair, thinned her nose, and lightened her skin.
 Our members spoke out and persuaded Disney to keep Tiana a beautiful Black princess – part of our ongoing work to improve representation of Black characters in film and TV and make sure all children see heroes who look like them onscreen.